CNMathon/noripple_overscroll/README.md

 }
 ```

-Yes, it's that simple!
+Yes, it's so easy like this!
 Now, start experiencing it!